mvdmio/snippets/Entity Framework Core/Scripts/readme.md

 4. `<context-class>` - This is the class name of the context that you want to generate migrations for.
 This can either be just the class name, or the fully qualified class name - e.g. MyDbContext or my.namespace.MyDbContext

 ## Update Database
-The Generate_Migrations.ps1 file contains a script that will generate the required migrations for an Entity Framework project.
+The `Update_Database.ps1` file contains a script that will executed the required migrations for an Entity Framework project on a database.
 Running this script will update the database to the latest version.
-The connectionstring of the startup project is used for this.
+The ConnectionString of the startup project is used for this.

 When using the script, replace the following variables with your own values:
 1. `<project-directory>` - This is the directory of the project that contains the entity framework context class.
 Can be the same as the startup project, if you didn't separate your entity framework classes into a separate project. _Note that the path is relative to the script location_ - e.g. ../Entity_Framework_Project_Directory _(Don't add the .csproj file to the path, just put in the directory where the csproj file is located)_